 No, traders cannot issue their own phytosanitary certificates.
-International plant health law states that phytosanitary certificates can only be issued by the country's national plant protection organisation.
+Phytosanitary certificates can only be issued by the country's National Plant Protection Organisation (NPPO).
 For England & Wales this is APHA, as an Executive Agency of Defra.

 Who can apply for phytosanitary certificates under the scheme?